Snaiel/ML-Fireballs/README.md

 # Object Detection

-This deals with YOLOv8 stuff.
+The `object_detection` folder deals with YOLOv8 stuff.

-## What’s the Deal with object_detection.detectors?
+## What’s the Deal with `object_detection.detectors`?

-YOLOv8 is made through the `ultralytics` Python package.
+YOLOv8 is made with the `ultralytics` Python package.
 It makes things very convenient by doing a lot of the work for you.
 But when doing detections on Setonix, more control over the inference using `onnxruntime` was required.
 So the custom `Detector` abstract class was made for this project, along with `ONNXDetector` and `UltralyticsDetector`. `ONNXDetector` just has some configurations that make things smoother for CPU inference in general, not just for Setonix. `UltralyticsDetector` basically just feeds the input into `ultralytics`, used in development for the convenience.

 <br>